 The art of medicine is to determine why a patient has sought help.

-The key skills to help establish the underlying cause of a patients symptoms (the diagnosis) is based around talking to the patient (the history), examining the patient (the examination) and requesting tests like bloods and x-rays (the investigations).
+The key skills to help establish the underlying cause of a patients' symptoms (the diagnosis) is based on talking to the patient (the history), examining the patient (the examination) and requesting tests like bloods and x-rays (the investigations).

-The information gathered from the history and examination are used to form a hypothesis of the underlying diagnosis.
+The information gathered from the history and examination is used to form a hypothesis of the possible underlying diagnosis.
 Investigations can then be used to either confirm or refute this diagnosis.
 Some diagnoses can be made just by talking to a patient, while others are reliant on a specific test.

-During medical school, you learn the art of taking a formal history, examining a patient and interpreting investigations.
+As a medical student, student nurse, physician associate, or allied health professional you learn the art of taking a formal history, examining a patient, and interpreting investigations.
 The history is considered the most important aspect of the interaction between patient and doctor.
 It is the cornerstone of the doctor-patient relationship and relies on good communication skills.
 Most information about a patient can be determined by the history alone.